-- 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the side cover.
+- 1. Follow the procedure in Before working inside your computer.

+- 2. Remove the side cover.

+- 3. Remove the front bezel.

 The following images indicate the location of the slim optical drive and provide a visual representation of the removal procedure.